MoonDragon-MD/ArtOfRallyCoPilot/README.md

 # Art Of Rally CoPilot
-This is a test to integrate audio into the [Art Of Rally Pace Notes](https://github.com/Theaninova/ArtOfRallyPaceNotes) project
+This mod integrates the audio as a real co -pilot, I started from the existing mod: [Art Of Rally Pace Notes](https://github.com/Theaninova/ArtOfRallyPaceNotes)

-NB: at the moment it compiles but I have not tested in the game
+Use only with WAV files from a second otherwise otherwise it does not load them and must be of the format: Not compressed PCM, with 8 or 16 bit, mono or stereo

+Soon I will make a version for Nexusmod

 ### Requirements on GNU/Linux (Debian and derivatives)
 sudo apt install mono-complete msbuild nuget